Business Loan Interest Rates by Credit Score in 2025

 A credit score from 620 to 679 often means fewer lender options and higher APRs.
 At 20% APR, a $100,000 loan over five years has a monthly payment of around $2,650.

 A credit score below 620 usually means banks and SBA lenders will not approve most applications.
 Online or alternative lenders may approve loans at APRs of 31% or higher, with monthly payments exceeding $3,500 for a $100,000 loan.
+If your credit score is below 620 it'd be beneficial to review your options and strategies around securing business loans, which we have outlined in this guide.

 Factors That Influence Business Loan Interest Rates